Republicans Better Have Georgia on Their Mind

 The BBC is trying to convince a federal judge to throw out President Donald Trump’s lawsuit against the network for doctoring video of the speech he gave at the U.S. Capitol building on Jan.
 6, 2021.

-In a filing, the BBC argues that the Florida court has no authority over them because they are a United Kingdom company and the film was produced in London for a U.K. audience.
+In a filing, the BBC argues that the Florida court lacks jurisdiction over it because it is a United Kingdom company and the film was produced in London for a U.K. audience.
 It was part of a documentary about Trump’s re-election campaign.

-The filing emphasizes that the documentary only included about three minutes of the speech with a 12-second edited clip of the event.
-The network points out that it later issued a retraction and an apology for “unintentionally” giving the “mistaken impression that President Trump had made a direct call for violent action” due to an “error of judgement” during the editing process.
+The filing emphasizes that the documentary included only about three minutes of the speech, with a 12-second edited clip of the event.
+The network points out that it later issued a retraction and an apology for “unintentionally” giving the “mistaken impression that President Trump had made a direct call for violent action” due to an “error of judgment” during the editing process.

 The motion further claims that Trump cannot show that the deceptively edited video harmed him, noting that he won the 2024 election a week after the film aired and won Florida with 56.1 percent of the vote.

-The BBC also argues that the president’s lawsuit fails to provide a valid legal claim for defamation or consumer-protection violations under Florida’s statute.
+The BBC also argues that the president’s lawsuit fails to state a valid claim for defamation or consumer protection violations under Florida’s statute.
 The two BBC Studios companies had “no role in the creation or production of this Documentary, and did not broadcast it in the U.S.”

 A spokesperson for Trump’s legal team told Politico that the network “is liable to President Trump for intentionally and maliciously defaming him by distorting and manipulating his speech” and that “No amount of attempted legal maneuvers can change that fact.”